 How Does Medium Work?

 To start writing, you’ll need to create a free Medium account, then click “Write” in the upper right on the navigation bar.
 This will send you to a new draft so you can start writing your story.
 When you’re finished, just click the “Publish” button on the upper right.
-If you don’t finish your story, don’t worry — the Medium platform autosaves your content as you write, so you can pick back up where you left off.
+If you don’t finish your story, don’t worry — the Medium platform autosaves the content you write , so you can pick back up where you left off.

 Is Writing on Medium Worth It?

 Overall, being a freelance writer on Medium can be worth it.
 While success is never guaranteed, it can be a great platform to start getting recognition for your work and gain new opportunities.
-I hope these tips help you to start turning your love of writing into a source of income.
+I hope these tips on how to make money with Medium help you to start turning your love of writing into a source of income.